 Patients will receive access to a genetic counsellor, frequent communication and support from experienced staff.
 All appointments will be booked for patients as needed and clearly outlined fees will be provided.

-Tripod Fertility offers full support for LGBTQ+ couples, single moms, single dads, and heterosexual couples.
+Tripod Fertility offers full support for LGBTQ2S+ couples, single moms, single dads, and heterosexual couples.

 If egg donation is part of your journey, our team, in conjunction with egg donor agencies, can help you through the donor selection and screening process.